Common Rugby Injuries

 - In the backs, wings, fullbacks and centres are at the highest risk of injury.

-- In the scrum, the locks are at greatest risk of facial cuts and cauliflower ear (external deformity to the ear caused by repeated blows.
+- In the scrum, the locks are at the highest risk of facial cuts and cauliflower ear (external deformity to the ear caused by repeated blows.

 - Players in rucks and mauls commonly suffer injuries to fingers and thumbs as well as abrasions and lacerations from cleats.